 Use a content calendar

-In addition to keyword research, you should also use a calendar to plan what content you would like to cover.
+In addition to keyword research, you should also use a content calendar to plan your niche blog topics.
 If you can generate creative content ideas based on globally-known events and holidays or big sale times of year for your industry, you may be able to maximize the impact of your content and generate more interest, even if your niche is considered to be boring.

 Be thorough in your content

 You’ve invested time and money into building a content strategy that serves current and new audiences.
 Now that you’ve engaged them, you want to make sure to go beyond the surface with your niche blog topics.